One of my favorite lines from a 1988 movie called Beaches: “But enough about me, let’s talk about you… what do YOU think of me?”

 Work Life

-I work for the University of Illinois College of Medicine (UICOM) and currently based in Chicago, IL.
-Some of my professional experiences include instructional design, educational technology, management, and librarianship.
+I joined the University of Miami Miller School of Medicine (UMMSM) in January 2024 after working for the University of Illinois College of Medicine (UICOM) in Chicago for 10 years.
+I am currently based in Miami, FL.
+Some of my professional experiences and interests include instructional design, educational technology, management, leadership, and librarianship.

 If you want to know more about my personal life, check out Up Close and Personal.

-I began my formal career as an instructional designer in 2013 when I was the first person to be hired for that role in the college of medicine.
-In 2018, I was promoted to be the first-ever Director of Instructional Design and Learning Innovation for the college.
+While my newest role at UMMSM is not focused directly in instructional design, I’ll share a bit about my experience with getting into the field.
+I began my formal career as an instructional designer in 2013 when I was the first person to be hired as (the only) instructional designer role at UICOM.
+In 2018, I was promoted to be the first-ever Director of Instructional Design and Learning Innovation at UICOM.
 This was a new role created specifically with me in mind.
-I continue to work closely with faculty to design, plan, and evaluate the curriculum.
-I lead a regular series of workshops designed to create stronger communities of teaching and learning.
-I am also an instructor in the Department of Medical Education, the oldest and largest such department of scholarly research in medical education in the world.
+In this role, I worked closely with faculty to design, plan, and evaluate the curriculum.
+I led a regular series of workshops designed to create stronger communities of teaching and learning.
+I left UIC in January 2024 and retain an appointment as adjunct assistant professor in the Department of Medical Education, the oldest and largest such department of scholarly research in medical education in the world.
+At UMMSM, I work with the senior instructional designer and his team to improve our learning management system usage and establish best practices in the design and delivery of curricular content.

 My focus is mainly in medical education though I have experience in many subject areas in traditional higher education, non-profit, and corporate environments.
 I have designed and developed instructional methods and curriculum in different formats (e.g., face-to-face, hybrid, blended, fully online – synchronous and asynchronous) for a wide variety of learning styles.